Search

 Dangerous goods in large means of containment (greater than 450 L) that are transported at:

-• 100 deg C or more for liquids
+• 100 degrees C or more for liquids

-• 240 deg C or more for solids
+• 240 degrees C or more for solids

-This sign must be displayed at or next to each entry way of the large means of containment (greater than 450 L) when the containment is fumigated with a dangerous good.
+This sign must be displayed at or next to each entryway of the large means of containment (greater than 450 L) when the containment is fumigated with a dangerous good but not yet ventilated and the cargo that was fumigated has not been unloaded.

 Not required to be displayed on road vehicles.